strongSoda/syncy-book-widget/README.md

 4. Update code, `git add`, `git commit`.
 5. Push your branch `git push origin branch_name`
 6. Open a PR `branch_name` -> `main`
-7. Copy and paste code into carrd.co.
+7. Copy and paste all code from `index.html` into Code block in carrd.co.